 I’ve noticed that, because of Shark Tank and other shows, people enjoy hearing how we’re doing as a business, so here you go!

 Side note to all this — we are bootstrapped, not funded, and we do not have the advertising nor branding support of a franchise.
 This means we used our own money without any investors.

 On market research leading up to launch…

-We are numbers people so naturally we built a financial model and let the numbers do the talking.
+We are numbers people so naturally, we built a financial model and let the numbers do the talking.
 This took way too long, we should’ve just focused on establishing and running a test market.
 And three months after we launched, our beautiful model quickly became irrelevant when we pivoted markets.

-What I learned — Get something out to market and see what works…carefully.
+What I learned — Get something out to the market and see what works…carefully.
 Know and understand how your consumers will respond.
 When it comes to house cleaning (like laundry and other personal services), buyer emotions are sky high.
 Emotional buyers may or may not tell the world when they like you but will most definitely tell the world when they despise you.
 For us, a local test group of paying customers would’ve been smart.